Smellbow/wizordum-mapping-guide/guides/wallsetter.md

 C = forward movement adjust
 X = Upward movement adjust

+Here we are saying, when the map loads I want you to move up one more space and move forward one space.

 ![setters in place](/assets/wallsetter3.png)

 When a map loads wall setters activate.
 So here on map load we see those blocks move up and ontop of the wall, above the editor limit!